American, b. 1944

 Lives and works in the San Francisco Bay Area, California

-Henderson’s early figurative paintings reveal his experiences with racism and politics, as well as the eclectic artists and musicians in mid-century San Francisco.
-Since the 1980s, he has become known for abstract, highly gestural paintings that demonstrate a palpable connection to post-war abstraction and a defining instinct for improvisation.
-Working with a palette knife as much as a brush, his tactile canvases testify to the physicality of his approach and his visceral relationship to material and surface.
-Henderson’s lived experiences, conversations he has heard, and places he has visited —those moments that “stick to your retinas”—are all conjured up and manifested in his work through texture, form, and color.
+Henderson received his MFA from the SFAI in 1970, and soon left behind his figurative style, turning his artistic vision increasingly towards abstraction.
+Today, he is known for abstract, highly gestural paintings that demonstrate a palpable connection to post-war abstraction and a defining instinct for improvisation.
+Henderson’s lived experiences, conversations he has heard, and places he has visited—those moments that “stick to your retinas”—are all conjured up in his work through texture, form, and color.

 In addition to painting, Henderson is an accomplished blues guitarist and filmmaker.
 His experimental short films have been screened at venues around the world, including recent presentations at the New York Film Festival (Lincoln Center); the Gene Siskel Film Center (Chicago); and Centre Georges Pompidou (Paris).